Restaurant Email Marketing: 8 Proven Campaigns To Drive More Sales

 At each key moment, you can send an automated email to influence a customer’s next step.
 That’s what makes these emails so powerful: they reach customers at just the right time.
 No wonder some milestone emails drive 30 times more revenue than one-off emails.

-And in this next section, I want to help you set up the most profitable milestone emails for your restaurant.
+In this section, I want to help you set up the most profitable milestone emails for your restaurant.
 The data is clear: these emails drive the most revenue in the shortest amount of time.

 Campaign #1: Cart abandonment emails